julkue/form-components/src/docs/index.md

 Type: boolean
 Default: true

 If the form component should receive a focus outline when tabbing with the keyboard.

+**debug**

+Type: boolean
+Default: true

+Whether or not there should be debug logs.

 ### Form